oskaralund/fractal/README.md

 # Fractal
 An OpenGL based fractal viewer.
+Uses double precision to allow for extensive zooming.
+Requires OpenGL 4.0 or greater.

 ![](demo.gif)